Blog · February 15, 2026

 • API stability and uptime.
 OpenAI and Anthropic have years of production API infrastructure and published SLAs.
 Chinese providers are newer to the global API market.
 Expect differences in rate limiting, error handling, and availability documentation.

 • Reasoning overhead and latency.
-Six of the eight models in the table above are reasoning models.
+Eight of the ten models in the table above are reasoning models.
 They may have fast time-to-first-token, but total response time can be significantly longer because the model thinks before answering.
 For latency-sensitive applications like real-time chat, test actual end-to-end response times — not just benchmarks.

 • Context window variation.
-DeepSeek V3.2's reasoning endpoint has a 32K context window (other V3.2 variants support 128K but score lower).
+DeepSeek V3.2 supports 128K context.
 Kimi K2.5 supports 256K.
-MiMo handles 128K.
+MiMo and MiniMax handle 128K–200K.
 If your use case involves long documents or extended conversations, check the context limit before committing — the cheapest model won't help if it can't fit your prompt.

 • Ecosystem maturity.
 SDK support, function calling, structured outputs, streaming, and third-party integrations vary significantly.
 DeepSeek has the most mature developer ecosystem among Chinese labs.
 Others may require more integration work.